JNPRAutomate/srx-pba-stat/README.md

 # pba-stat
-pba-stat is a Junos SRX on-box Python script that provides insights into a specified Port Block Allocation enabled NAT pool for the purpose of tuning PBA parameters
+pba-stat is a Junos SRX on-box Python script that provides insights into a specified Port Block Allocation enabled NAT pool for the purpose of tuning PBA parameters (block size and maximum of allocated blocks).
+Subpar PBA settings can lead to waste of resources, service impact, unnecessary allocation/de-allocation logging, and more.

 version 0.13